Shrutiy35/SkyTrack/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+Navigate to the project directory: cd skytrack

+Run the command:

+npx next dev -p 3001